 It can be said with a fair amount of confidence that if your wealth adviser did not make you “wealthy” during the last melt‑down, then how are they going to be able to do it in the next?
 I have been told by my middle-aged peers that profiting in down markets is beyond their realm of understanding.

 At best, the typical plan of an average advisory firm is to minimize losses on the way down.
 At worst, they switch on the "we're in it for the long haul" mantra and ride the market to the bottom.
-Instead of actively (and bravely, but carefully) wading into a bear market to generate profits for their clients, they cower in fear and minimize losses.
+Instead of actively (bravely, but carefully) wading into a bear market to generate profits for their clients, they cower in fear and (attempt to) minimize losses.

 Referring back to Prechter, he published that during the coming (mega) bear market, the advisory business will be 'shaken to the core' and brought to its knees.

 Just to be clear, professionals prefer bear markets as it's much easier to be profitable.
 It's interesting to note in the above link we see that just five paragraphs down, the former hedge‑fund manager is now running a family office.